 New Mexico Roommate Agreement

-A New Mexico room rental agreement, commonly referred to as a roommate agreement, is a legal document that allows tenants to share a dwelling with one or more co-tenants.
-This agreement establishes rules for those sharing the space and outlines the responsibilities of each party involved.
+A New Mexico roommate agreement establishes a legal document that allows tenants to share a dwelling with one or more co-tenants.
+This roommate contract establishes rules for those sharing the space.
+Also, it outlines the responsibilities of each party involved under your New Mexico roommate agreement.

 New Mexico Roommate Agreement